Mioke/mioke.github.io/_posts/2024-03-06-How-to-make-macro-available-from-CocoaPods.md

 1. The `preserve_paths` should contain the `Package.swift` and files that are used to build the executable.
 2. And don't forget to update the build config path to `#{product_folder}/release/SwiftyArchitectureMacros#SwiftyArchitectureMacros`.

-The goodcomming is that we don't need to prepare the executable file, it will be built by the script when the main project starts building, and it won't have any compatible issue.
+The benefit is that we don't need to prepare the executable file, it will be built by the script when the main project starts building, and it won't have any compatible issue.
 However you should know that the script will be executed every time when the project builds, and it may takes a long time when there's no build cache.
 So I suggest as a SDK provider, you should provide both options.

 ## Integrate to other targets